Thomas Brezzo

-Thomas Brezzo (born 27 September 1979) is a Monegasque lawyer and politician.
+Thomas Brezzo (born 27 September 1979) is a Monegasque lawyer and politician who has served as President of the National Council since 3 April 2024.
 He is a member of the National Council of Monaco and President of the Legislation Commission since February 2018.

 Life

 Thomas Brezzo was born on 27 September 1979.
-He obtained Master of Private Law and Criminal Sciences at University of Nice Sophia Antipolis in 2004, and Master II Research – Criminal Law at UFR Aix-En-Provence in 2005.
+He obtained Master of Private Law and Criminal Sciences at University of Nice Sophia Antipolis in 2004, and Master II Research – Criminal Law at UFR Aix-en-Provence in 2005.
 In 2010, Brezzo created and headed a legal consultancy firm “Monaco Legal Consulting”, and in 2016, he was admitted to the Monaco Bar.
-Among Brezzo's extra-professional activities are kick-boxing, automobiles and underwater exploration.
-He is engaged in combat sports associations for over 15 years.
-Brezzo is a vice-president of the International Academy of Kick-Boxing, Muaythai and Krav-Maga, secretary general of the Monegasque Kick-Boxing and Krav Maga Federation, Member of the Commissaries Corps of the Automobile Club of Monaco, and Member of the club of Monaco Underwater Exploration (CESMM).

-He is married and has two children.
+Brezzo is married and has two children.
+Involved in sports activities such as kick-boxing, automobiles and underwater exploration, he is a promoter of combat sports and has been dedicated to combat sports related NGOs for over 15 years.
+Brezzo is a vice-president of the International Academy of Kick-Boxing, Muaythai and Krav-Maga, secretary general of the Monegasque Kick-Boxing and Krav Maga Federation, Member of the Commissaries Corps of the Automobile Club de Monaco, and Member of the club of Monaco Underwater Exploration (CESMM).